Trevor Croly

-Trevor Croly, (born 23 February 1974), is an Irish football coach and former player who is currently assistant manager of Bohemians in the League of Ireland Premier Division.
+Trevor Croly, (born 23 February 1974) is an Irish football coach and former player who played as a defender in the League of Ireland.

 Playing career

 Drogheda United

 Croly started his career with Drogheda United signing a one-year amateur deal under Pat Devlin.
 He made his League of Ireland debut at the RDS Arena against Shamrock Rovers on the opening day of the 1992–93 League of Ireland Premier Division season.

 In March 1993 Drogheda played Aston Villa in a friendly at Tolka Park where Croly received glowing tributes: "Croly's performance was a major bonus for Drogheda, displaying ability beyond his nineteen years in a duel with Irish star Ray Houghton", wrote John Brennan in the Irish Press.